JeremyDel/himalaya-project/README.md

-# Welcome to the Himalayan Expeditions Project from Le Wagon
+# Welcome to the Himalayan Expeditions Project

 # General Information
 The Himalayan Database is a compilation of records for all expeditions that have climbed in the Nepal Himalaya.